 All lower anchors are rated for a maximum weight of 65 pounds (total weight includes car seat and child).

 Parents should check the car seat manufacturer's recommendations for maximum weight a child can be to use lower anchors.
 New car seats have the maximum weight printed on their label.

-You must make sure the seat belt locks to help get a tight fit.
-In most newer cars, you can lock the seat belt by pulling it all the way out and then allowing it to retract to keep the seat belt tight around the car seat.
-Additionally, many car seats have built-in lock-offs to lock the belt without having to separately lock the seat belt as well.
+Note: Seat belts—If you install a car seat using your vehicle's seat belt, you must make sure the seat belt locks to help get a tight fit.
+In most newer cars, you can lock the seat belt by pulling it all the way out and then allowing it to retract to keep the seat belt tight around the car safety seat.
+Additionally, many car seats have built-in lock-offs to lock the belt without having to lock the seat belt separately as well.
 Refer to the vehicle owner's manual for details about how your seat belt locks.

 If You Need Installation Help: